 How can I store leftover Korean Fried Chicken?

-Store leftover Korean Fried Chicken in an airtight container in the refrigerator for up to 2-3 days.
-To maintain its crispiness, consider reheating it in an air fryer or a conventional oven instead of the microwave.
+Put it in an airtight container in the fridge for up to 2–3 days.
+To keep it crunchy, reheat in an air fryer or oven instead of the microwave—you can microwave but it get soggy.

 Is Korean Fried Chicken spicy?